kish2011/DigitalOcean-Spaces-Sync/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/do-spaces-sync` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->DO Spaces Sync screen to configure the plugin
+3. Use the Settings->DigitalOcean Spaces Sync screen to configure the plugin
 4. Create a DigitalOcean Spaces API key and container

 == Screenshots ==